lwjglgamedev/lwjglbook-bookcontents-leg/chapter21/chapter21.md

 glDrawElementsInstanced(GL_TRIANGLES, numVertices, GL_UNSIGNED_INT, 0, numInstances);
 ```

 But you may be wondering now how can you set the different transformations for each of those instances.
 Now, before we draw each instance we pass the different transformations and instance related data using uniforms.
-Before a render call is made we need to setup the specific data for each data.
-How can we do this when rendering all of them at once ?
+Before a render call is made we need to setup the specific data for each item.
+How can we do this when rendering all of them at once?

 When using instanced rendering, in the vertex shader we can use an input variable that holds the index of the instance that is currently being drawn.
 With that built-in variable we can, for instance, pass an array of uniforms containing the transformations to be applied to each instance and use a single render call.